The Lantern Festival has been part of Chinese New Year celebrations since the Han Dynasty (206 BC- 221 AD).

 People used torches and eventually lanterns of every shape, size and colour to aid them in spotting the spirits.

 The lanterns come in all shapes and sizes.
 Some are created in the form of animals, insects, flowers, people or even machines and buildings.
 Others depict scenes from popular stories teaching filial piety and traditional values.
-A favourite subject is the zodiac animal of the year, which in 2017 will be the rooster.
+A favourite subject is the zodiac animal of the year.